 An example in this scenario would be using “100 percent cotton beach towel machine washable.”

-When beginning your journey into the world of Amazon PPC, it can at first be a little daunting.
+When beginning your journey into the world of Amazon Advertising, it can at first be a little daunting.

 It doesn’t have to be.